MSR Water Products & Treatment Systems Guide

 Woman pumping water through Guardian Purifier lakeside

-However, with many options come many choices, and that’s why you’re here.
-So let’s dive in with a comprehensive overview of what each water filter and water purifier was built for, so you can choose the best solution for you.
-Armed with a solid understanding of the latest technology and product options, you can easily use the chart below to zero in on the filter, purifier or combination that best fits your needs.
+Of course, with many options come many choices, and that’s why you’re here.
+So, let’s dive in with a comprehensive overview of what each water filter and water purifier was built for, so you can choose the best solution for your adventures.
+Armed with a solid understanding of the latest technology and product options, you can easily use the chart below to zero in on the filter, purifier, or combination that best fits your needs.

 Model Weight Filter Media Flow Rate Best Use Group Size